Test in production without watermarks.

 const tracer = initTracer(config);

-IronPDF makes it simple for developers to turn HTML information into PDF files.
-Developers can create visually rich PDF documents with formatting, graphics, and styles by supplying HTML content as input.
+IronPDF makes it simple for developers to convert HTML content to PDF files.
+By providing HTML input, developers can create visually rich PDF documents with formatting, graphics, and styles.

-IronPDF can edit and manipulate pre-existing PDF documents.
-Programmatically, developers can add text, images, annotations, watermarks, and other components to PDF documents to modify them to their specifications.
+IronPDF can edit and manipulate existing PDF documents.
+Developers can programmatically add text, images, annotations, watermarks, and other elements to PDF documents to customize them to their needs.

-Installing the necessary dependencies for IronPDF in your Node.js application first requires the following packages using npm
+to install the necessary dependencies for IronPDF in your Node.js application:

 npm install @ironsoftware/ironpdf

-Through the integration of distributed tracing functionalities with smooth PDF creation, developers may optimize workflows, enhance efficiency, and provide better user experiences.
-Let's investigate how to include IronPDF into a Node.js application using Jaeger for Node.js.
+By integrating distributed tracing functionalities with smooth PDF creation, developers can optimize workflows, improve efficiency, and deliver better user experiences.
+Let's explore how to incorporate IronPDF into a Node.js application using Jaeger for Node.js:

 const { initTracer } = require('jaeger-client');